 Victoria Solar Homes Program

-According to Solar Victoria, eligible households may receive a rebate up to $2,225 off the cost of a solar panel (PV) system.
-Eligible households with solar battery systems may be able to claim a battery rebate up to a maximum of $4,838, while households that install a solar hot water system may be eligible for a rebate of up to $1,000.
+According to Solar Victoria, eligible households may receive a rebate up to $1,400 off the cost of a solar panel (PV) system.
+Eligible households with solar battery systems may be able to apply for an interest-free loan, while households that install a solar hot water system may be eligible for a rebate of up to $1,000.

 To be eligible, households must have a total annual income under $180,000, and be the owner-occupier of the property installing solar.
 The home must be valued at under $3 million and the property must not already have a solar system installed, meaning the rebate won’t apply if you’re just looking to upgrade an existing system.
 For more information and to apply, visit Solar Victoria.